kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 This is pretty neat.
 What we're actually doing here is zipping together three infinite lists: the Fizzes list, the Buzzes list, and an infinite list of numbers.
 If the buzzer function receives an empty string from the fizzes, and an empty string from the buzzes, then it simply shows the number.
-Otherewise it concatenates the fizz string and the buzz string.
+Otherwise it concatenates the fizz string and the buzz string.

 With this new version of fizzBuzz (fizzBuzz PRIME!), if we want the first